J. Brett Busby: State court service

 The Houston Courts of Appeals function as a stepping stone for service on the Texas Supreme Court.
 Supreme Court Justice Eva Guzman, like Busby, previously served as a member of the Fourteenth Court of Appeals.
-The Court's newest member, Jane Bland, comes to the SCOTX from the First Court of Appeals, with a very brief interlude as an appellate lawyer in private practice with Vinson & Elkins.
+Justice Jane Bland came to the SCOTX from the First Court of Appeals, with a very brief interlude as an appellate lawyer in private practice with Vinson & Elkins.
 Her predecessor, Jeff Brown, also hails from Houston, and had previously served on a Harris County district court bench, as did Bland and Guzman.
 Democratic challengers in Texas Supreme Court races typically also hail from Harris County.

 Busby ran for re-election in 2018, but was narrowly defeated by his Democratic opponent, Jerry Zimmerer.
-All of the his Republican colleagues who were seeking re-election in Houston that year were also defeated.
+All of his Republican colleagues who were seeking re-election in Houston that year were also defeated.

-“It’s certainly a dream job for me,” Busby is reported as commenting on his appointment, since the Supreme Court had been “grading my papers” during his six years as a state appellate judge.
-“It’s very exciting to be able to join them.”
+“It's certainly a dream job for me,” Busby is reported as commenting on his appointment, since the Supreme Court had been “grading my papers” during his six years as a state appellate judge.
+“It's very exciting to be able to join them.”
 Busby and Bland now have an opportunity to double-check the work of the new arrivals on the Houston Court of Appeals, though not in cases that were before them in 2018, from which they will have to stand recused.

 Busby is Board Certified in Civil Appellate Law by the Texas Board of Legal Specialization and served as Chair of the Appellate Section of the State Bar of Texas.